Sachin-Bhat/SC1015/README.md

-# SC1015
+# Twitter-Sentiment-Analysis
-This contains the files required for our project.
+SC1015 Introduction to Data Science and Artificial Intelligence Mini-Project